UFC 250: Nunes vs. Spencer: Predictions & Analysis

 A few statistical edges stand out.
 Heinisch throws significantly more leather — a 0.4 sig. strike per minute gap.
 Meerschaert is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Heinisch has tighter striking defense, making opponents miss more often.

-**The Pick: Ian Heinisch over Gerald Meerschaert.** The model gives Heinisch a slight nod at 64% — this could easily go either way.
-Notably, the betting market has Heinisch at 56% implied while our model sees 64% — a 7-point disagreement that could signal value.
+The Pick: Ian Heinisch over Gerald Meerschaert.
+We're leaning Heinisch here at 65%, a solid but not overwhelming edge.
+Notably, the betting market has Heinisch at 56% implied while our model sees 65% — a 9-point disagreement that could signal value.

 Cody Stamann vs Brian Kelleher